-Using the below maps, you can easily find the location of every single boss in Elden Ring.
+Using the below maps, you can easily find the locations of all the Elden Ring bosses in each area.
 I've labelled each boss down the right-hand side of the maps, and I've also marked which enemies are particularly difficult; which ones only appear at nighttime; and which are only found by following along specific questlines.
 If you've any questions or think we've missed any bosses out, feel free to let us know in the comments below!

-You can also read about each boss below.
+Below you can read more about each of the hundreds of boss encounters in Elden Ring.
 Use the links above to skip ahead to the region of your choice.

 Grafted Scion (Chapel Of Anticipation)

 The very first boss you come across in Elden Ring is the Grafted Scion, which is meant to kill you after your first few steps in the Chapel of Anticipation.
 What you may not realise is that you can actually return to this location and challenge the Scion to a rematch by taking an Imbued Sword Key to the third-highest of the Four Belfries on the west coast of Liurnia Of The Lakes.

 The Grafted Scion is one of the nastier early-game Elden Ring bosses, with its many hands allowing for long combos of far-reaching sword attacks.
 Either use a big shield to soak up these attacks before striking, or time your dodges through his attacks so you can strike from behind.

 Players starting a new game of Elden Ring will likely face the Soldier of Godrick in the Cave of Knowledge.
 This swordsman is barely tougher than the standard soldiers you'll encounter out and about in Limgrave, so it's hardly a boss at all.
 But I'm mentioning it here for completion's sake.